HackDuke2020/hackduke2020.github.io/README.md

 The last two sections are for updated information from WHO and newest COVID-19 data from Johns Hopkins University, respectively.
 We have intentionally included them so that users could instantly access those crucial information sources and, if they wish to, delve deeper into a wide source of covid-related data.

-### The Journey: what worked, what didn’t, and what we learned
+### The Journey: What worked, What didn’t, and What we learned

 We have achieved all the features we initially planned, which are described in the section above.